 Failure to follow the age recommendations for this ATV.
+Failure to supervise children under the age of 16 on ATV models intended for their use.

 If children use ATVs that are not recommended for their age, severe injury or death can result.